jlacar/aoc2015/README-Day18.md

         .animate(steps)
         .howManyAreOn()

-The story this code tells is now very clearly a direct reflection of the ideas present in the problem statement.
+The story this code tells is now very clearly a direct reflection of the ideas presented in the problem statement.
 There is virtually no cognitive load for the reader who is trying to correlate the code to the problem.

 ## Step-by-Step Refactoring/Tidying